Bougainvillea is a household plant that bears beautiful and radiant flowers.

-They flower the most when there is a slight water deficit, and therefore, flower growers hold back from watering until the leaves start to wilt.
+They flower the most when there is a slight water deficit, so flower growers hold back from watering until the leaves start to wilt.

 Manures like vermicompost, goat-dung, and cow-dung work exceptionally well for these plants.

-Bone-meal, along with mustard cake, works like a magic fertilizer for flowers.
+Bone meal and mustard cake work like a magic fertilizer for flowers.

-All the above fertilizers should be dissolved in water and then poured into the soil, and watering after applying dry fertilizers is a necessary step.
+All the fertilizers should be dissolved in water and then poured into the soil, or watering after applying dry fertilizers is necessary.

-Pruning unwanted stems and dead flowers is mandatory, as the plants can then focus on the growth of new green stems and regenerate their flowers.
+Pruning unwanted stems and dead flowers is mandatory, as the plants can then focus on growing new green stems and regenerating their flowers.